 Can I get free solar panels in Alabama?

-No, Alabama doesn’t have programs that help low-income residents get free solar installation as some states do.
-However, you can finance your solar system through a solar lease or PPA.
+No, Alabama doesn’t have programs that help low-income residents get free solar installation like some other states.
+However, you can finance your solar system through a solar lease or power purchase agreement (PPA).
 These options allow you to get the system installed for free and pay the installer for the electricity you use.

 Does Alabama have a solar program?